Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 -Footer with icons links to social medias of the artist so that users can find out and follow the artist through other platforms.
 Icons will rotate and change color upon mouseover

+**Feature(s) for Future Implementation**

+-To make images in gallery page more fun by making the images to be of different sizes.

 ## Testing
 The website has been tested on Windows destop/Macbook Air/iPad Mini/iPhone XS/iPhone 6 which covers various screen-size.
 The browsers used for testings are Google Chrome & Apple Safari.